unstephenk/platform-android/README.md

    `./gradlew spoon` Execute tests that runs on connected devices.
 This requires a device to be connected.

-8. To install on your test device:
+8. To install and run on your test device:

    ```
-    ./gradlew installDebug
+    ./gradlew runApp
    ```

 ### Release Build